pahul1712/ClassMate-Portal/README.md

-## ClassMate-Portal Database for Entire records of Students in the College
+## ClassMate-Portal Database for Entire record of Students in the College